-USE OF CORPORATE CONTRACTS
+USE OF CORPORATE CONTRACTS AND FRAMEWORKS

-- 8. At all levels of category spend, where an appropriate corporate contract exists, it must be used. - a.
-If a corporate contract is deemed not suitable by SPT, this must be recorded under the PDR Gateway 1, describing reason why a current corporate contract cannot deliver the Council's requirements/specifications and that VFM must be demonstrated. - b.
-Where a corporate contract does not exist, the service(s) is responsible for ensuring they: - i.
-Contact the SPT who are responsible for selecting the most appropriate procurement route to market and tender processes. - ii.
-The SPT will identify if similar contracts are being let, or due to be let, with a view to aggregating requirements and/or modifying existing contracts. - c.
-Although such contracts are available to them, this is not a requirement for BCP maintained schools.
+- 8. At all levels of spend, where an appropriate organisation-wide contract exists, including compliantly-procured framework agreements, it must be used. - a.
+If a corporate contract is deemed unsuitable by PCM, then a written justification must be recorded in the PDR, describing the reason why such a corporate contract cannot deliver the Council's requirements/specifications and alternative VFM must be demonstrated. - b.
+Where a corporate contract does not exist, the service(s) will consult PCM who will: - i. select the most appropriate procurement route to market and tender processes. - ii. identify if similar contracts are being let, or due to be let, with a view to aggregating requirements and/or modifying existing contracts. - c.
+Although such contracts may be available to them, this is not a requirement for BCP maintained schools.